HiveRunner/HiveRunner/README.md

         </plugin>

 ### Timeout
-It's possible to configure HiveRunner to make tests time out after some time and retry those tests a couple of times, but only when using `StandaloneHiveRunner` (this is not available in the `HiveRunnerExtension` (from HiveRunner 5.x and up).
+It's possible to configure HiveRunner to make tests time out after some time and retry those tests a couple of times, but only when using `StandaloneHiveRunner` as this is not available in the `HiveRunnerExtension` (from HiveRunner 5.x and up).
 This is to cover for the bug https://issues.apache.org/jira/browse/TEZ-2475 that at times causes test cases to not terminate due to a lost DAG reference.
 The timeout feature can be configured via the 'enableTimeout', 'timeoutSeconds' and 'timeoutRetries' properties.
 A configuration which enables timeouts after 30 seconds and allows 2 retries would look like: